I don’t know about you, but I wasn’t too concerned about including a homeschool PE program in our regular routine.

 Parents – homeschool or traditional school – are in an uphill battle against raising sedentary kids that will become sedentary adults who despise the gym membership they never use.

-As homeschool parents though, we have a unique opportunity to really set our kids up for success!
+As homeschool parents though, we have a great opportunity to really set our kids up for success!

 Are you pretty nervous about being consistent with a homeschool P.E. schedule?